-This also applies to how steep of competition you’re going to be dealing with.
+This also applies to how steep competition you will be dealing with.
 You might find yourself going into a market that loves the type of products you sell, but there are so many other companies doing the same you have trouble distinguishing yourself from the rest.

-Next, come the actual buildings themselves.
-I know it isn’t particularly fair, but the way the area looks has an impact on my opinion of the business.
-If a place looks run down and all the buildings around it are closed up or decrepit I just don’t have as much trust in that business.
+Next come the actual buildings themselves.
+I know it isn’t particularly fair, but the way the area looks impacts my opinion of the business.
+If a place looks run down and all the buildings around it are closed up or decrepit, I don’t have as much trust in that business.

 Sure, this amounts to judging a book by its cover, but I know I’m not alone in doing it.
 Sometimes the building you go for might be cheap because it’s in an area that doesn’t have as much business or is run down for various reasons.
 The first impression people will have of your store is what it looks like, and if you look messy, people probably won’t even bother walking into the store.

-Lastly, and this is far more important than a lot of people give it credit for, make sure that the location feels right to you.
+Lastly, and this is far more important than many people give it credit for, make sure that the location feels right to you.
 What does that mean?
-While house shopping I’ve walked into a place and simply felt that it was right.
+During house shopping, I’ve walked into a place and simply felt that it was right.
 This was a matter of intuition more than it was rational thought.
 The place felt like home.

-If everything else seems to be checking out and you have an excellent feeling about the place, then maybe you need to go for it.
+If everything else seems to be checking out and you have an excellent feeling about the place, you may need to go for it.
 Don’t let all the facts and numbers prevent you from having any emotional input into the selection.
-The fact is if you’re really enthusiastic about a particular area, you’re marketing and commercial printing is going to reflect this, which will lead to much better advertising.
+If you’re really enthusiastic about a particular area, your marketing and commercial printing will reflect this, which will lead to much better advertising.